 Common Safety Protocols in Gummy Manufacturing

-Specific to the gummy production process, manufacturers implement rigorous protocols to address unique risks:
+Specific to the gummy production process, manufacturers set up strict protocols to address specific risks:

 - Thermal and Burn Safety: Cooking syrups and gelatin mixtures involves high-temperature kettles and hot liquid handling.
-Strict procedures, insulated PPE, and training are essential.
+Strict procedures, insulated PPE, and training are non-negotiable.

 - Slip and Fall Prevention: Spills of sugary or oily substances are common.
 Facilities mandate non-slip flooring, immediate spill cleanup, and appropriate footwear.